George J. Pedersen Chairman & CEO of ManTech International Corporation

 Mr. Pedersen is a co-founder, Chairman of the Board of Directors and Chief Executive Officer of the Company.
 Mr. Pedersen has served as a director of ManTech since 1968, was appointed Chairman of the Board of Directors in 1979, and was named Chief Executive Officer in 1995.
 Mr. Pedersen was also President of the Company from 1995 until 2004.
-Mr. Pedersen has previously served on the board of directors of GSE Systems, Inc. (NYSE Amex: GVP), which provides simulation and training solutions for the electric power, oil and gas, and chemical process industries.
-Mr. Pedersen is also on the board of directors of industry associations, including the National Defense Industrial Association (NDIA).
+Until 2011, Mr. Pedersen served on the board of directors of GSE Systems, Inc. (NYSE Amex: GVP), which provides simulation and training solutions for the electric power, oil and gas, and chemical process industries.
+Mr. Pedersen has also served on the board of directors of various industry associations.

 Mr. Armitage has served as a director of ManTech since 2005.
 From 1995 to 2001, Mr. Armitage served on our Advisory Board.
 Since 2005, Mr. Armitage has served as President of Armitage International, L.C., which provides multinational clients with critical support in the areas of international business development, strategic planning, and problem-solving.
 From 2001 through 2005, he served as the Deputy Secretary of State, and prior to that assignment, he was President of Armitage Associates, L.C., a world-wide business and public policy firm.
 Beginning in the late 1980’s, Mr. Armitage held a variety of high-ranking diplomatic positions, including as Presidential Special Negotiator for the Philippines Military Bases Agreement; as Special Mediator for Water in the Middle East; as a Special Emissary to Jordan’s King Hussein during the 1991 Gulf War; and as an Ambassador, directing U.S. assistance to the new independent states of the former Soviet Union.
 Mr. Armitage is also a former Assistant Secretary of Defense for International Security Affairs, and a former Assistant Secretary of Defense for East Asia and Pacific Affairs.
 Mr. Armitage has received numerous U.S. military decorations, has been awarded the Department of Defense Medal for Distinguished Public Service four times, and has received the Presidential Citizens Medal and the Department of State Distinguished Honor Award.
 In 2005, he was awarded a KBE and became a Knight Commander of the Order of St. Michael and St. George.
 Mr. Armitage was also appointed as an honorary companion to the Order of Australia (Australian Knighthood) and an honorary companion of the New Zealand Order of Merit.
-Mr. Armitage currently serves on the boards of directors of Transcu, Ltd., and ConocoPhillips (NYSE: COP), which is one of the largest integrated energy companies in the United States.
+In November 2015, Mr. Armitage was awarded the Grand Cordon of the Order of the Rising Sun from Japan.
+Mr. Armitage currently serves on the boards of directors ConocoPhillips (NYSE: COP), which is one of the largest integrated energy companies in the United States.

 Ms. Bush has served as a director of ManTech since 2006.
 In 1991, Ms. Bush founded Bush International, a global consulting firm which advises U.S. companies and foreign governments on international financial markets and banking, and global business strategy.
 Ms. Bush also serves as a senior managing director of Brock Capital Group, a corporate advisory and consulting firm.
 In 2007, she was appointed by the Secretary of the Treasury to the U.S. Treasury Advisory Committee on the Auditing Profession.
 From 1989 to 1991, Ms. Bush served as Managing Director and Head of the Federal Housing Finance Board, the oversight body for the nation’s 12 Federal Home Loan Banks.
 Prior to 1989, Ms. Bush was the Vice President and Head of International Finance at the Federal National Mortgage Associate (Fannie Mae).
 From 1982 to 1984, Ms. Bush served as U.S. Alternate Executive Director of the International Monetary Fund (IMF), a position appointed by the President of the United States and confirmed by the Senate.
 In that capacity, she worked with the U.S. Treasury Department to formulate policy on IMF lending and global economic matters.
 Ms. Bush serves on the board of directors of Discover Financial Services (NYSE: DFS), Marriott International, Inc. (NYSE: MAR), and the T. Rowe Price Group.
 Ms. Bush also previously served on the boards of directors of United Airlines (NYSE: UAL), Brady Corporation (NYSE: BRC), Briggs & Stratton Corporation (NYSE: BGG), MGIC Investment Corporation (NYSE: MTG), and the Pioneer Family of Mutual Funds.